DaLawnChair/Pizza-Delivery-Parapalegic/README.md

 **Version 1.1**

 Pizza Delivery Paraplegic is a 2D platformer in which the player plays as a pizza delivery man who uses a grappling hook to make their deliveries.
-The game is suited for indivisuals looking for a quick, mechanically intensive platformer.
+The game is suited for individuals looking for a quick, mechanically intensive platformer.

 ## Installation